EpiData-dk/analysis/help/commands.md

 new dataset <dataset> [!options...]
 ```

 Create a new dataset for the project.
 Use the options to specify relations between datasets.
-If the command completes successfully, the newly created dataset is automatically <a href="#use">used</a>
+If the command completes successfully, the newly created dataset is automatically [used](#use)

 ### Options